thomasloven/hass-browser_mod/README.md

 **\*: There is one exception.
 If you are using [Fully Kiosk Browser](https://www.ozerov.de/fully-kiosk-browser/), the deviceID is taken from the browser instead of being randomly generated.
 This deviceID will be the same for each website that asks for it.**

+### How do I run commands from /dev-service?

+`/dev-service` requires json-formated service data.
+There's an explanation on the differences between yaml and json [here](http://thomasloven.com/blog/2018/08/YAML-For-Nonprogrammers/).

 ---
 <a href="https://www.buymeacoffee.com/uqD6KHCdJ" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>